eduvpn/documentation/SECURITY.md

 For the data channel we chose to use `AES-256-GCM`.

+### TLS Crypt

+Starting from vpn-server-api 2.1.1 there no longer is a "global" `tls-crypt` key that is the same for all profiles.
+From this version on all new installations will use a `tls-crypt` key per profile.

+**NOTE**: if you already installed your VPN server before the release of vpn-server-api 2.1.1 you will continue to use the same `tls-crypt` key for all profiles.
+If you want to switch to using one key per profile you need to delete `/var/lib/vpn-server-api/ta.key` and run the `apply_changes.sh` script from this repository on your VPN server(s).
+Please be aware that existing clients will need to fetch a new configuration, unless the eduVPN or Let's Connect! apps are used where that will happen automatically.

 ## PHP

 CentOS 7 by default provides PHP 5.4.
 This is not without risks.
 This version